LeaDevelop/bounced-list/README.md

 ## Requirements
 Requirements for project to run with success are:
 - have installed [Python](https://www.python.org/downloads/).
 It was tested and implemented on version 3.13.1
+  - useful guide on how to setup Python in Windows OS: https://realpython.com/python-coding-setup-windows/
 - have prepared .eml files

 ## First run of main.py